-Is cognitive bias spoiling your creative process?
+Is cognitive bias spoiling your process?

 Innovation spoiler one: False uniqueness bias

 This is not to say that confidence is destructive.
 What’s destructive, however, is failing to challenge that confidence, and drawing immediate conclusions from it.
-Just because you’re feeling certain it doesn’t necessarily mean you should be.
+Just because you’re feeling certain it doesn’t necessarily mean that you should be.
 It all depends on where that feeling of certainty is coming from.
 Is it there after you’ve weighed all the options?
 Or because your mind took a shortcut and decided to focus on some convenient options and not others?
-What this study shows is that it’s very human to jump to conclusions using easily available information only.
+What this study demonstrates is that it’s very human to jump to conclusions using easily available information only.
 And what’s more available than the information we have about ourselves?

 Innovation spoiler two: Pro-innovation bias

 Nowadays, when we hear the word innovation we assume that it’s somehow related to technology.
 But is technology the only path to innovation?
 We tend to think that we live in a different world, a world ruled by tech, but we’re not.
-We still live in the same idea and story driven world we’ve been living in since the first human managed to convince their tribe that shells make a great currency.
+We still live in the same idea and story-driven world we’ve been living in since the first human managed to convince their tribe that shells make a great currency.
 Fast forward to now, their far descendant has managed to convince their tribe to invest in crypto.
-But if you strip cryptocurrency from its story, or if everyone involved decides to stop believing in it, what you’ll end up with is a bunch of worthless code.
-The point I’m trying to make is this: stories create movement and buy-in, not technology.
+But if you strip cryptocurrency from its story, or if everyone involved decides to stop believing in it, you’ll just end up with is a bunch of worthless code.
+The point I’m trying to make is this, stories create movement and buy-in, not technology.

 Innovation spoiler three: Ambiguity bias

 Innovation is risky, it’s scary and unknown.
 In fact, if it’s not uncomfortable it’s not new, and if it’s not new it’s not innovation.
 It’s impossible to walk a path of least resistance while looking for uncharted territory.
 That’s not going to happen.
-But ambiguity bias will continue to stir you back towards the comfortable and the familiar, because it’s there to protect you from the unknown.
-There was a time when the unknown was potentially fatal to our species, and ambiguity bias has done a great job at helping us survive.
+But ambiguity bias will continue to stir you back towards the comfortable and the familiar because it’s there to protect you from the unknown.
+You see, there was a time when the unknown was potentially fatal to our species, and ambiguity bias has done a great job at helping us survive.
 These days, however, it keeps us from thriving.
 Whether you like it or not, chances are that you are being subconsciously pulled away from original solutions and ideas because you are evolutionarily designed to avoid the unfamiliar.
 And consequently, the novel.

 This bias is also why so many businesses profit from selling innovation as a prepackaged solution, a one size fits all guaranteed process.
 But that too is a fallacy, the assumption that one process can continuously produce groundbreaking results.
 And yet companies desperate for innovation continue to buy into these solutions instead of experimenting on their own and finding out what works for them.
 The alternative feels too uncertain, and worst of all, what if they fail?
 That would be bad, wouldn’t it?
-At least that’s what our mind tells us, because in addition to being aversive to uncertainty we are also loss-aversive.
+At least that’s what our mind tells us because in addition to being aversive to the uncertainty we are also loss-aversive.
 We’d rather produce mediocre results and have something than risk losing everything.